FLO 125 The Art of Thinking 3 CR

 The purpose of The Art of Thinking is to improve students’ critical thinking skills by addressing them directly and individually.
 This course addresses the actual inferences and patterns of thought that make careful, critical thought possible.
 Specifically, the student will be able to consider information and determine, as necessary: (a) whether it contains an argument (b) the relationships between the premise(s) and conclusion in the argument (c) the argument type (d) the logical soundness, cogency and/or fallaciousness of the argument.
 The student will be able to analyze and, in some cases, compose arguments using: (a) methods of inductive and causal reasoning (hypothetical, analogical and statistical inferences) and (b) methods of deductive reasoning (categorical logic, truth-functional logic).
 The successful student should leave the course confident in his or her ability to analyze others’ arguments and well-prepared to create careful, well-reasoned arguments of his or her own.

-PH 221 Historical Survey of Philosophy I 3 CR
+PH 221 PH 221 Historical Development of Philosophy 3 CR

 The conditions that make knowledge possible and the criteria of truth and falsity.
 Selected representative historical thinkers.

 PH 240 Introduction to the Philosophy of Beauty 3 CR

 What is art and how is it different from non-art?
 What is the nature of our appreciation of beauty?
 These are the questions that frame this introductory course in aesthetics.